 When I was in college I was a nanny for the most amazing family.
 I’ll never forget, one morning, when I was bringing the boys to school, I saw another mom dropping off her daughter.
 I saw her a lot.
 But on this morning, something just struck a chord with me.
 She was in…well, let’s be nice and call it “activewear”, but I’m pretty sure it was just full-on pajamas.
 Her hair was a mess, no makeup on, coffee in hand.
 She had obviously walked from her house to the school for drop off, and had her youngest babe in a wagon, wearing footie pjs, eating puffs out of a little cup.
 And this mom, she was so dang HAPPY- hugging her biggest babe, telling her to have a great day, and smiling at her littlest babe in the wagon- just loving life.
 I remember I went home that day and told my best friend/roommate about it.
 I said, “I just want that.
 I can’t wait for that.”
-I’m pretty sure she thought I was absolutely insane.
+I must’ve been maaaybe 20 years old.

 Fast forward waaaaaay too many years, a marriage to the same guy I was dating at the time I saw that sweet hot mess of a mom, a move across the country, years of struggling with infertility, new houses, new friends, and then, finally…babies.
 Three babies!
 It’s been six years since I became a mommy.
 SIX years of love and pure bliss, but also exhaustion and work and mayhem and just- life.
 The days fly by and most days I’m struggling to get it all done.
 And although sometimes, through the joys of social media, it LOOKS like I get it all done, like I have my shit together- really, I don’t.